redwoodjs/redwood-office-hours/2022-10-12-algolia-autocomplete/README.md

 ## Implementation

-- [Autocomplete Component](2022-10-12-algolia-autocomplete/web/src/components/Autocomplete/Autocomplete.tsx) - Implements the Algolgia widget as well as debounce helpers
+- [Autocomplete Component](2022-10-12-algolia-autocomplete/web/src/components/Autocomplete/Autocomplete.tsx) - Implements the Algolia widget as well as debounce helpers
 - [PersonAutocomplete Component](2022-10-12-algolia-autocomplete/web/src/components/PersonAutocomplete/PersonAutocomplete.tsx) - Defines the GraphQL query to search and what to render as results
 - [autocomplete SDL](2022-10-12-algolia-autocomplete/api/src/graphql/autocomplete.sdl.ts) and [service](2022-10-12-algolia-autocomplete/api/src/services/autocomplete/autocomplete.ts) - Defines the GraphQL API to search for people by postalAddress